maxwolf621/DesignPattern/C_Singleton.md

 }
 ```
 - In this case, Singleton is instantiated through its private constructor and assigned to to `uniqueInstance`.
 - If uniqueInstance wasn’t null, then it was previously created and is therefore returned.
 Because the `getInstance()` is a `static` method, it allows access from anywhere in the code using `Singleton::getInstance()`.
-This is just as easy as accessing a global variable but with the advantage of lazy instantiaion(使用到在創見Instance).
+This is just as easy as accessing a global variable but with the advantage of lazy instantiaion.

 For Thread Safe we just add `synchronized` at ...
 ```java